As a manager, you hold a unique and influential position in ensuring successful goal-setting:

 Goals that aim to help colleagues achieve their goals or create a greater sense of wellbeing at work can encourage collaboration and social unity among teams.

 Collaboration at work has a direct impact on productivity, motivation, resilience, and performance.
 A few years ago, the Journal of Experimental Psychology published a study carried out by researchers at Stanford University.
-The researchers found that when employees felt they were working with others on a task, they were more productive, more motivated, and had more determination to persevere despite challenges.
+The researchers found that when employees felt they were working with others on a task, they were more productive, motivated, and determined to persevere despite challenges.
 Work-induced tiredness also decreased, and employees showed much more interest in the challenges they were faced with.
-Another, more recent study showed that companies that promote collaborative working are five times more likely to be high-performing.
+Another more recent study showed that companies that promote collaborative working are five times more likely to be high-performing.

 As there is a solid case for incentivizing teamwork, managers should proactively encourage employee performance goals around collaboration.